 PROXIES

-A member of the Company entitled to attend and vote at a meeting of the Company shall be entitled to appoint another person (whether a member or not) as his or her proxy to attend and vote instead of him or her.
+A member of the Company entitled to attend and vote at a meeting of the Company shall be entitled to appoint another person (who shall be a voting member ) as his or her proxy to attend and vote instead of him or her.
 A proxy so appointed shall have the same right as the member to speak at the meeting and to vote on a show of hands and on a poll.

 The instrument appointing a proxy (the “Instrument of Proxy”) shall be in writing –